Thousands descend on Bangor to watch Gary Lightbody ‘Take Back The City’

 Tuesday evening saw the formal conferment of the Freedom of the Borough of Ards and North Down on Lightbody at Bangor Castle.

-However Wednesday night sees him share his celebration with the rest of Snow Patrol and their fans.
+However Wednesday night saw him share his celebration with the rest of Snow Patrol and their fans.

 The seafront gig was part of the Open House Festival, with profits to go towards the redevelopment of the old Bangor Court House into a non-profit music venue.